twitter/bootstrap/site/content/docs/5.0/components/placeholders.md

 {{< /example >}}

 {{< callout info >}}
 The use of `aria-hidden="true"` only indicates that the element should be hidden to screen readers.
-The *loading* behaviour of the placeholder depends on how authors will actually use the placeholder styles, how they plan to update things, etc. Some Javascript code may be needed to *swap* the state of the placeholder and inform AT users of the update.
+The *loading* behaviour of the placeholder depends on how authors will actually use the placeholder styles, how they plan to update things, etc. Some JavasSript code may be needed to *swap* the state of the placeholder and inform AT users of the update.
 {{< /callout >}}

 ### Width

-You can customize them width with css widths or even using the utility classes.
+You can change the `width` through grid column classes, width utilities, or inline styles.

 {{< example >}}
 <span class="placeholder col-6"></span>